jensimjenseits/bachelor-thesis/README.md

 # Bachelor thesis python scripts
-The scripts I wrote for my bachelor thesis.
+The scripts I wrote for the data analysis in my bachelor thesis.

 Includes:
 - the scripts to create CMDs for the three datasets I used